nightingaleproject/Reference-NCHS-API/README.md

 ```bash
 curl --header 'Authorization: Bearer <OAuthToken>' https://localhost:5001/Bundles
 ```
-2. Time based filtering is also available, and can be done by providing a `lastUpdated` parameter as a filter.
+2. Time based filtering is also available, and can be used by providing a `lastUpdated` parameter as a filter.
 The best practice is to use time based filtering whenever retrieving messages.
 Always keep track of the last time polling was performed and use that timestamp to filter results in order to only retrieve messages that have not previously been processed.
 ```bash
 curl --header 'Authorization: Bearer <OAuthToken>' "https://localhost:5001/Bundles?lastUpdated=2021-10-21T17:21:41.492893-04:00"
 ```